 What does the guidance say?

-The guidance “strongly recommends” that such companies “conduct careful and robust due diligence” to ensure their operations do not directly or indirectly contribute to human rights violations taking place in Xinjiang.
-However, it acknowledges that carrying out due diligence in Xinjiang will be difficult due to limits on access, the fact that workers are unlikely to be able to speak freely, and the extent and severity of the human rights violations that are reportedly occurring.
+The guidance “strongly recommends” that such companies “conduct careful and robust due diligence” to ensure their operations do not directly or indirectly contribute to any human rights violations that may be taking place in Xinjiang.
+However, it acknowledges that carrying out due diligence in Xinjiang will be difficult due to limits on access, the fact that workers are unlikely to speak freely, and the extent and severity of the human rights violations that are reportedly occurring.

 The UK is not the only jurisdiction to have introduced such guidance: the US has issued a “Xinjiang Supply Chain Business Advisory” highlighting human rights-related risks for companies doing business in Xinjiang, while Canada has introduced a requirement for Canadian companies to produce “Xinjiang Integrity Declarations”.
 Businesses with operations in Xinjiang may also be affected by sanctions, such as those introduced in the UK, the EU and the US.